RomanYakovlevh/Vicalial/README.md

 Add functions: slice, mapRows, mapColumns, replace map with mathElements, appendRows, appendColumns

-Optimize cellStyles() function in StatementComponent
+Done: Optimize cellStyles() function in StatementComponent

 In FileWorkers.ts, it would prbably be meaningful to be more permissive to imperfections in user-submitted data, like extra emty elements on the ends/beginnings of lines

-Make something like MatrixPreview component, i think it would be useful in a lot of places, like during export for example.
+Done: Make something like MatrixPreview component, i think it would be useful in a lot of places, like during export for example.

 Allow user to choose format of saving.